underscoreio/essential-slick/src/pages/basics.md

   There will be branch per chapter if you want to follow along without typing the code.
 </div>

+This can be accomplished using SBT by creating a file `build.sbt` with the contents below:

 ~~~ scala
 name := "essential-slick"